As an Amazon Associate I earn from qualifying purchases.

 Paddleboarding for Big Guys: the Quickstart Guide

 If you weigh more than 200 pounds, you might just be tempted to stay in your heavy duty beach chair instead of trying to paddle board.
 It looks a bit intimidating and, if you’re ever seen someone try it for the first time, it can be a bit harder than it looks.
 Luckily, we’ve got a video and a few tips to get you up and moving on that paddle board no matter what your size or experience level!

-- Make sure you’re in deep enough water than you won’t hit the bottom.
+- Make sure you’re in deep enough water that you won’t hit the bottom.
 If the water isn’t very deep, just know that you will eventually fall so do your best to avoid rocks, they hurt.

 - If you are not confident in your balancing ability, get an adjustable paddle.
 This will allow you to start off by sitting or kneeling on the board.
 The lower your center of gravity the easier it is to stay upright so don’t stand up until you’re ready!

 - One of the most important skills you can learn is how to get back on the board when you fall off.
-This becomes a more serious issue when you get further from shore so, unless you want to get rescued, make sure you get some practice!
+This becomes a more serious issue when you get further from shore so unless you want to get rescued, make sure you get some practice!

 Most importantly, don’t forget to have fun!
-No matter if you’re a big guy, a plus sized lady, a tiny kid, or a dog, you should always forget yourself and have fun on the water.
-Bring the friends, bring the grill and never forget a paddleboard or two.
+No matter if you’re a big guy, a plus-sized lady, a tiny kid, or a dog, you should always forget yourself and have fun on the water.
+Bring the friends, bring the grill, and never forget a paddleboard or two.
 Be safe and have fun out there!